Call this direct line and speak with Rob immediately: (801) 363-8500

 Do Safeguard Your Assets

 If you have been charged with domestic violence, you may not be allowed to return to your home.
-A Salt Lake City, UT domestic violence lawyer can help you to protect your assets in the home as well as your financial assets such as bank accounts.
+A domestic violence lawyer can help you to protect your assets in the home as well as your financial assets such as bank accounts.

 No matter what has happened, if you’re facing domestic violence charges, you should have a skilled legal advocate on your side.
-Call Rasmussen & Miner today to speak with an experienced Salt Lake City, UT domestic violence lawyer today.
+Call Rasmussen & Miner today to speak with a seasoned lawyer today.

-If you are dealing with a domestic violence charge, don’t wait to contact a domestic violence lawyer Salt Lake City UT relies on.
+If you are dealing with a domestic violence charge, don’t wait to contact a domestic violence lawyer.
 At Rasmussen & Miner, we understand how frustrating it is to be charged with domestic violence.
 We are here to protect the rights of our clients.
 We offer free initial consultations, so you don’t have anything to lose by just talking to a lawyer from our law firm.
 An initial consultation allows us to review each case in detail and determine possible defenses.

 Our team has been practicing criminal defense litigation in Utah for over 20 years.
 We understand that cases involving domestic violence can be particularly tough for all parties involved.
 We’re dedicated to protecting the rights of Salt Lake City residents, even when cases become complicated.